 Below are some points that should be considered in both general and customized itineraries.
 You can think of these as a rule of thumb or industry best practices.

 1. Pick Out the Most Important Spots Nearby

 These are the spots that no guest should miss.
 The Crown Jewels of the destination, most important sights, highly recommended restaurants offering local delicacies, or even places of famous historic events.

-Make sure you choose all great spots within a 1 to 2-hour drive from your property.
-The more well researched your itinerary is, the more helpful it is for your guests.
+Make sure you choose all top spots of South Dakota within a 1 to 2-hour drive from your property.
+The more well-researched your itinerary is, the more helpful it is for your guests.